Skip to main content

 Google Analytics (GA4)

-JamLoop integrates with Google Analytics (GA4) to make CTV attribution visible directly inside the analytics platform your team already uses.
+Overview JamLoop integrates with Google Analytics (GA4) to make JamLoop-driven attribution visible directly inside the analytics platform your team already uses.

 What Is GA4?